Looking for a Contractor?

 Geotech Division Booth - Silver Lots

-The Geotech exhhibit area features a fully equipped 20-foot lifting rig, a Polybadger compact slab lifting system, and a row of concrete slabs for live lifting.
-Look for the following educational activities:
+The Geotech exhibit features a fully equipped 20-foot lifting rig, a Polybadger compact slab lifting system, and a row of concrete slabs for live lifting.
+You can look forward to the following educational activities:

 • Slab Lifting Demos